Open Seating - Tickets are not required.

 Rhythm of Change: African Music and African Politics

 This Faculty Seminar will examine the role of music as a marker and and agent of political change in Africa.
 The course will focus on the role of music in African politics across four substantive themes: political and electoral completion in democracies and dictatorships; political conflict, violence and conflict transformation; identity building and nationalism; and Western/global cultural and political influence.

 Keith Weghorst, Assistant Professor for the Department of Political Science in the College of Arts and Science.
-His research focuses on the relationship between political parties, candidacy, and legislatures in electoral authoritarian regimes.
+His research focuses on the relationship between political parties, candidacy, and legislatures in sub-Saharan Africa.
 His current book project builds on his dissertation work and studies the decision of legislative candidates to run on opposition tickets in Africa's electoral authoritarian regimes, given the opposition has little chance to win.